 Answer: Picking is due to powder adhesion to the punch faces.
 Localized portion missing on the surface of the tablet.
-Sticking is the Adhesion of tablet localized portion to the punch faces leading to a rough and dull appearance.
+Sticking is the Adhesion of the tablet’s localized portion to the punch faces leading to a rough and dull appearance.

 Answer: capsules are solid dosage forms.
-It contains API and excipients enclosed during a water-soluble shell made from gelatin.
+It contains API and excipients enclosed in a water-soluble shell made from gelatin.
 Capsules are of two types: Hard gelatin and soft Gelatin capsules.

 Answer: Empty capsule, Cracked capsule, Dented, Telescopic, Unlocked capsule, Partially locked, improper polished, Printing defects, Caps depth variation, locking length, and Disintegration time problem.